jankampherbeek/tz-coord/tz-coord/README.md

 - improving performance by pre-calculating times from strings
 - increasing reliability by parsing and checking all lines
 - decreasing complexity of finding data in the files in the main project enigma-ar After a change in either the tnsnames data or the IANA tz data, it is sufficient to dowload the files and start enigma-tzcoord.
-The files and the application should be in the same directory.
+Put the tnsnames in the folder coord and the tz in the folder tz.

 ## Prerequisites
 tz-coord uses hardcoded filepaths which can be fouond in Domain.cs.